mpiscu/playground-go/search/README.md

 # Improvements

+- Add search filter by item type
 - List tags
 - Match tags partially
 - Add support for logging
 - Make index location configurable
 - Add support for pagination
+- If scale is needed add partitioning by using multiple bleve indexes and aggregate results on client side
 - Split repository for each type of item
 - Make it easier to plug in other item types
 - Create a package search-crawler which have different crawlers e.g. music, document, wiki which automatically indexes their targets